Skip to content

 Containers

-Click on any log record, select the host, and View Related Containers to navigate to the container module.
+Click any log entry, select the host, View Related Containers, to jump to the container module.

 image.png